heyitsjhu/nolocimes/README.md

 ## Deployment

-Currently auto deploys from heroku when development branch is pushed to GitHub.
+https://www.heyitsjhu.com is actually linked to heyitsjhu.github.io, where master is the build folder of this repository.
+(To be reviewed)

+Currently, there's an auto-deploy at Heroku for the development branch, whenever it's pushed to GitHub.
+(Can use as development testing? https://fierce-inlet-78360.herokuapp.com/)

 ## Code Quality